kshedden/case_studies/methods/glm.md

 is a constant, then we can still estimate $\beta$ with good theoretical guarantees.

-When working with binary data, the variance is completely determined by the mean and the scale parameter must be set to $\phi=1$.
+A special case arises when working with binary data, where the variance is completely determined by the mean (i.e. there is only one possible conditional distribution for a binary random variable once its mean is known).
+In this case, the scale parameter must be set to $\phi=1$.

 ### Scale parameter estimation

 One challenge to understanding the variance structure is that, as noted above, a GLM defines a probability model for each value of the covariate $x$.
-That is, we observe a value $y$ drawn from the probability model defined by the GLM at $X=x$.
+That is, we observe one value $y$ drawn from the probability model defined by the GLM at $X=x$.

-It is the conditional distribution of $Y$ at a single value of $x$, not the marginal distribution of $Y$, that matches the "family" (Poisson, Gaussian, etc.).
+As noted above, it is the conditional distribution of $Y$ at a single value of $x$, not the marginal distribution of $Y$, that matches the "family" (Poisson, Gaussian, etc.).
 Unless there are ties (replicate observations at one $x$), we only observe one $y$ for each $x$, so we only observe one $y$ from each distribution.
-With a sample of size 1 (at each $x$), it is not straightforward to assess the shape of the distribution or even its variance.
+With a sample of size 1 (at each $x$), it is not straightforward to assess the shape of these conditional distributions or even their variances.

 Fortunately, there is a way to estimate the scale parameter $\phi$ even when there are no replicates.
 The most basic way of doing this